Before departing to New Zealand

 Arrival in New Zealand

 You need to arrive at Auckland International Airport.
 Your flight should arrive one day before the projects starts, on Sunday.
 This means you need to spend one night in the city.
-The next morning at around 07:30 AM you need to catch an intercity from Auckland to the city of Whangarei.
-From here, a public bus will take you to the small town of Dargaville where you will arrive around 05:30 PM.
-Our partner’s transfer service will pick you up from Dargaville at 05:30 PM and take you to the base station.
+The next morning at around 07:30 AM, you need to catch an intercity from Auckland to the city of Whangarei.
+Our partner’s transfer service will pick you up from Whangarei and take you to the base station.

 After arrival at the base station, you can settle in and get to know your fellow volunteers and supervisors.
 Afterwards, you’ll receive an overview of the project, including its aims, tasks and important rules and regulations.
 In the evening you can enjoy a hearty dinner with your group before project works starts on the following day.